JanDintel/ovchipkaart/README.md

 If you have trouble configuring your credentials check the YAML for syntax errors and make sure that you only specify an `username` and `password`.
 Otherwise it will raise an error.

-**Chromedriver**

-Make sure you have installed the latest `chromedriver`.
-You can use homebrew to easily install the `chromedriver`.
-You might try running the `chromedriver-update` command, which downloads the helper for the `chromedriver` that is used by `selenium` with `capybara`.

-The OV Chipkaart gem current uses `chromedriver` version `2.8.241036`.

 **OV Chipkaart results**